Skip to content

 This module is being developed alongside a complete rewrite of AIMBAT.
 Expect major changes until the rewrite is complete.

-The results of ICCS are are similar to those of the the MCCC2 method, while also requiring fewer cross-correlations to be computed (each individual seismogram is only cross-correlated with the stack, whereas in MCCC all seismograms are cross-correlated with each other).
-ICCS is therefore particularly useful to perepare data for a successful MCCC run (e.g. if the initial picks are calculated rather than hand picked).
+The results of ICCS are similar to those produced by the mccc algorithm, while also requiring fewer cross-correlations to be computed (each individual seismogram is only cross-correlated with the stack, whereas in MCCC all seismograms are cross-correlated with each other).
+ICCS is therefore particularly useful to prepare data for a successful MCCC run (e.g. if the initial picks are calculated rather than hand picked).

-The iccs module requires seismograms containing extra attributes specific to the ICCS method.
-Hence it provides a protocol class (ICCSSeismogram) and corresponding Mini class (MiniICCSSeismogram) for that purpose.
+The iccs module requires that seismograms contain extra attributes specific to the ICCS method.
+Hence it provides a protocol class (ICCSSeismogram) and corresponding Mini class (MiniICCSSeismogram).
 In addition to the common attributes of a Seismogram in pysmo, the following parameters are required:

 Attribute Description